VMIAC is part of the international consumer/survivor rights movement that’s been growing since the late 1960s.

 Learn more about our movement and history:

-The consumer movement in Australia: A memoir of an old campaigner
+The consumer movement in Australia: A Memoir of an

 By Merinda Epstein, 2013.
 Read more

 By Judy Chamberlin, 1979.
 Chamberlin was a leader in our movement, and many people consider this book a critical part of our history.
-Chamberlin was a member of the Mental Patients’ Liberation Front in the USA.
+Chamberlin was a Mental Patients’ Liberation Front member in the USA.
 Published by McGraw-Hill.

 Did you know about Mad Pride?

-People can find power in reclaiming words that have been used to hurt them.
-This has been done in many movements, perhaps the most notable being the LGBTIQ movement reclaiming the word ‘queer’ from being an insult, to being a collective badge of pride.
+People can find power in reclaiming words used to hurt them.
+This has been done in many movements, perhaps the most notable being the LGBTIQ movement reclaiming the word ‘queer’ from being an insult to being a collective badge of pride.

-The Mad Pride movement draws on the idea of reclaiming language to bolster our pride and shared identity.
+The Mad Pride movement draws on reclaiming language to bolster our pride and shared identity.

 Mad Pride reclaims words like ‘mad’, ‘nutter’ and ‘psycho’ to stand for something positive.